amdadulbari/DevOpsBashHub/README.md

 # DevOpsShellHub

 ## Introduction
-Welcome to **DevOpsShellHub** – a comprehensive collection of shell scripts tailored for DevOps tasks.
+Welcome to **DevOpsBashHub** – a comprehensive collection of shell scripts tailored for DevOps tasks.
 This repository is designed to simplify and automate various DevOps operations.
 These scripts are here to save you time and effort.

 ## Repository Structure
 The repository is organized into different folders, each dedicated to a specific DevOps function: